 All of our ideas kept circling back to a restaurant and bar, though we weren’t sure of the actual concept until a friend invited us to join her at Germania’s Sommerfest.
 As we were drinking beer, eating schnitzel sandwiches, laughing with our table neighbors, singing along to classic German biergarten songs, and watching children run around playing, I realized that I wanted to create that happy, carefree environment with a concept that fit who we were as individuals.

 So we had our concept!
 A biergarten!

 We told our friend Rob Camstra our plans and he asked if we wanted to brew beer.
 Beer production wasn't our world but he put together some numbers for us and they looked good, so we asked him if he wanted to join our venture.
 He said yes on the condition that Nick Guyton could join the brew team.
 We met with Nick and respected what him and Rob could bring to the table, so we all decided to make the jump and go into business together.

-Over the next couple years, we moved through the process of business planning, financing, site selection and build out, before finally opening Gemüt in August of 2019!
+Over the next couple of years, we moved through the process of business planning, financing, site selection and build-out, before finally opening Gemüt in August of 2019!

 It was a very long road, and to this day, that journey seems like a blur of stress, sweat, and intense planning, as it was!
 However, we're so glad we did it, and I couldn’t be more proud of the team we have become through it all.

 How did Gemüt end up in Olde Towne East?
 Why do you believe it belongs here?

 Olde Towne East was always the preferred neighborhood for Gemüt Biergarten mainly because most of the ownership team lived in OTE.
 All of our friends lived in the neighborhood, and we all frequented the businesses as regulars and even worked at a few of them.
 We also simply just love the area.